Leow92/Portfolio_Leonard_Baesen/README.md

 ### INSEP | Paris, France | February 2023 - Sept 2023
 Internship Data high performance automation engineer
 Goal: Enhance the mental preparation of athletes in the French national youth rugby team.
 Impacts:
 ● Retrieved and processed athletes' data dynamically through APIs
 ● Developed and automated data management using Python
 ● Created a Python-based algorithm to generate weekly individual HTML reports for 24 athletes, including personalized insights for mental performance optimization

 ### Thales | Paris, France | March 2022 - Sept 2022
 Internship Radar waveform learning engineer for electromagnetic listening
-Goal: Investigate and propose an hypothesis on pattern detection thresholds on radars’ detection,
+Goal: Investigate and propose an hypothesis on pattern detection thresholds on radars’ detection.
 Impacts:
 ● Determined the relationship between classification thresholds and the probability of false alarms (PFA)